bizflycloud/internship-0719/TD_Git/CONVERT AND RESIZE AN IMAGE.md

       > Now all the important data stand at the beginning of the image so it's time to shave of that unallocated part

-     - To know where the partition ends and where the unallocated part begins, use: `fdisk -l myimage.img`
+     - To know where the partition ends and where the unallocated part begins, use: `fdisk -l this.img`

       > Note two things in the output: